Istanbulkart: Types and usage

+Unlike the ordinary cards, the special cards are issued on a named basis, so they require an application to be made at one of the 13 application centers, or on the internet.
+The special cards offer reduced fees for up to five transfers within two hours to other vehicles on the transportation network.

-The ordinary cards may be acquired from offices at major transport interchanges for a nonrefundable deposit of 130TL.
-It can be purchased for 130TL from vending machines located at metro entrances.
+The ordinary cards may be acquired from offices at major transport interchanges for a nonrefundable deposit of 165TL (as of March 2026).
+It can also be purchased for from vending machines located at metro entrances.
 The remaining sum will be deposited on the card.
 Afterwards, the cards can be loaded with credits up to 2750 TL at these offices, special purpose machines, vending machines on the metro or at news-stands and small shops which offer this service.

-Cards for a limited number of passes (1, 2, 3, 5 or 10) are also available.
+Cards for a limited number of passes (1, 2, 3, 5 or 10), called the Istanbul City Card, are also available.
+Museum and Bosphorus tours are included in these.

-Unlike the ordinary cards, the special cards are issued on a named basis, so they require an application to be made at one of the 13 application centers, or on the internet.